secondary-jcav/textAdventure/Readme.md

 **Goal**
 Comedic "horror" game, think Ghost of Canterville **Architecture**
+Story chunks are saved in text folder graphs will be done with pyfiglet and clint
-1st proposal: divide endings into groups
+proposal: divide endings into groups
 - Disappointment
 - Failure
 - Success